jadecobra/python_tdd_exercises/source/exceptions/exceptions.rst

 errors
 #################################################################################

-The tests in this chapter cover the following
+The tests in this chapter cover the following Exceptions_

 .. toctree::
   :titlesonly: